fun-js/emitter/README.md

-# emitter
+## What is it?

-A simple and fast functional event emitter for Node and the Browser
+A simple and fast functional Event Emitter